Mike3rd/mturko_vercel/content/page/toby.md

 (Left 12)

-Rascal the raccoon crossed his arms with a growl, "Dogs can’t cross!
-Scram, pup—don’t howl!"
+>Rascal the grumpy raccoon crossed his arms with a growl, "Dogs can’t cross!
+Scram, pup— don’t scowl!"
 Toby dropped the doggy coin with a clink,
 But Rascal just sneered.
-"Nice try.
-I think NOT."
+"Nice try...
+NOT!"

 (Right 13)